rrubyzhou/rrubyzhou/README.md

-## Hey there!! 👋
+## Hey there!! :)

 I'm Ruby, a Computer Science Student at the University of Waterloo.
-I'm a fullstack developer and I'm currently very interested and experimenting with Machine Learning and AI!🤖
+I'm a fullstack developer and I'm currently very interested and experimenting with Machine Learning and AI! 🤖